dasiths/dasiths.github.io/_pages/resume.md

 May 2009 to June 2016, Melbourne

 I led the design and development of a multi-user, multi-currency ERP platform for the plant-hire industry.
 It covered asset management, rental, sales, CRM, inventory, workshop operations, accounting, web access, and third-party integrations.
-The system included a Windows client, web and mobile applications, a SQL Server database with more than 250 tables, SOAP and REST APIs, background services, and integrations with mapping, accounting, registry, email, and marketing platforms.
+The system included a Windows client, web and mobile applications, a SQL Server, SOAP and REST APIs, background services, and integrations with mapping, accounting, registry, email, and marketing platforms.

 ### Native Innovation